 Severe Weather Shelters

-For life-threatening emergencies, call 9-1-1.
-Otherwise, if you see someone you are concerned about, call the police non-emergency number at 503-629-0111 and request a welfare check.
+If someone outside is unsheltered and whose life appears to be in danger, call 9-1-1.
+Otherwise, if you see someone about whom you are concerned during severe weather call the police non-emergency number at 503-629-0111 and request a welfare check.

 Emergency Shelter program